aiswarya-git-creator/task4-ai-ml-intern/README.md

 # Key Steps

-1.Load and explore the dataset
+* Load and explore the dataset
-2.Preprocess data with train/test split and feature standardization 3.Train a logistic regression model
+* Preprocess data with train/test split and feature standardization
+* Train a logistic regression model
-4.Evaluate performance using confusion matrix, precision, recall, F1-score, and ROC-AUC 5.Demonstrate the impact of changing the classification threshold 6.Provide insight into how the sigmoid function works in logistic regression
+* Evaluate performance using confusion matrix, precision, recall, F1-score, and ROC-AUC
+* Demonstrate the impact of changing the classification threshold
+* Provide insight into how the sigmoid function works in logistic regression

 # Output